rafalmaciag/rafalmaciag/index.md

 * Waterfall and Agile, how human's thinking, natural communication and knoledge play their roles in those methodologies?
 * Why we need something more than just "Agile", what there is to demand?
 * How can we estimate size of information systems?
-Is it possible
+Is it possible?